Kijewo Królewskie

-The name of the village means "Royal Kijewo".

 History

 During the German occupation (World War II), inhabitants of Kijewo Królewskie were among the victims of a massacre of around 400 Poles committed in Małe Czyste in autumn 1939 as part of the Intelligenzaktion.
 In December 1939–January 1940 and in October 1941, the occupiers also carried out expulsions of Poles, whose farms were then handed over to German colonists as part of the Lebensraum policy.
 During the deportation to the General Government (German-occupied central Poland), three people died, a mother with two daughters aged 6 and 9.

 Sports

 The local football club is LKS Pomowiec Kijewo Królewskie.
 It competes in the lower leagues.